eryph-org/samples/tutorial/README.md

 ## Getting Started

-1. Clone this repository if you have not already done so.
+1. Clone this repository.
 2. Install eryph!
+(If you're still on the waitlist, you can't do this, sorry!)
-3. open tutorial folder in a powershell prompt
+3. Open the tutorial folder in a PowerShell prompt.

 ## Tutorial 0: Basics

-You can create a new catlet quickly from a parent with `New-Catlet` command:
+You can create a new catlet quickly from a parent with the `New-Catlet` command:

 `New-Catlet -Parent <Org>/<Geneset>/<Tag>`

 Catlets are stored in **genesets** on the eryph **genepool**.
-You can understand the `<Org>/<Geneset>/<Tag>` syntax as the address of each catlet:
+The `<Org>/<Geneset>/<Tag>` syntax is the address of each catlet.

 - Org: Name of organization on genepool, e.g. dbosoft
 - Geneset: Name of geneset
 - a geneset tag, optional (default is **latest**)

-e.g.
+Example:

 ``` pwsh
 New-Catlet -Parent dbosoft/ubuntu-22.04/starter